syeda27/MonoRARP/README.md

     - Simple approach is to track the box center between tracker resets and assume the closest together are the same object.
 * When calculating distance, extend state object to include time so that the speed calculation is more accurate.
 * Better tests, as always

+*This research was funded by The Allstate Corporation.*